nmwsharp/polyscope-docs/docs/basics/user_callback.md

 ### Example

-The code below uses the callback to create the UI shown in this screenshot.
+The code below creates the following UI using a callback.

 ![callback ui demo](../../media/callback_ui_demo.png)